Ghostly Tales for Ghastly Kids: A Lesson From History

-Elisa joins the queue outside a school hall where her history exam is due to take place within minutes.
-She hated history lessons and had no motivation to prepare for any tests so she stands worried next to the rest of the students, who are firing miscellaneous questions at each other about a variety of history topics.
-Miss de Burm the monitoring teacher allows the girls inside and everyone sits at their assigned desks.
-When the exam begins, Elisa is the only student not writing and begins to fidget with her pen until she has ink all over her tongue.
+Elisa joins the queue outside a school hall where her history exam is due to take place any minute.
+She hates history lessons and has no motivation to prepare for any tests so she stands worried next to the rest of the students, who are firing miscellaneous questions at each other about a variety of history topics.
+Miss Panine de Burm the monitoring teacher allows the girls inside and everyone sits at their assigned desks.
+When the exam begins, Elisa is the only student not writing and fidgets with her pen until she has ink all over her tongue.
 She hears a voice call her name but everyone is distracted with their papers.
 Elisa assumes she imagined the voice until the ghost of a little girl wearing a pinafore approaches her.
-The ghost girl is named Penny and explains she went to the school 100 years ago but died when the school caught fire during her History exam.
-History exams during this time of year is a school tradition so she has returned to haunt it ever since.
+The ghost girl is named Penny and explains she was a student here 100 years ago who died when the school caught fire during her History exam.
+As History exams during this time of year is a school tradition, she always returns to haunt it ever since.
 Miss de Burm marches through the aisles to confront Elisa for talking.
 As she warns her, Penny dances around and does loud, distracting things, showing that only Elisa can see her.

 Elisa realises she has no need to worry about her exam now that someone who had haunted the school for a century was talking to her.
 Penny agrees to do the exam, picks up the pen and starts answering the questions as Elisa relaxes in her chair.
 After the writing is finished, the ghost girl says goodbye and walks out the hall through the fire exit door.
-On Results Day, the history class stands by a bulletin board poster full of everyone's grades, ordered from best to worst by percentage.
+On Results Day, the history class gather in front of a bulletin board poster full of everyone's grades, ordered from best to worst by percentage.
 Rachel, best friend and the student Elisa envied the most, is expectantly at the top of the list with 98% whereas Elisa is shocked to discover she is at the bottom with 0%.
-The last paragraph of the story points out Elisa hadn't bothered to ask if Penny had paid attention to the world around her during her haunting, or whether she had been a studiously diligent student when she was alive.
+The last paragraph of the story points out Elisa never considered asking Penny if she had paid attention to the world around her during her haunting, or whether she had been a studiously diligent student when she was alive.